See also Queen Inside, Queen Esther vs. Vashti, Queen of Sheba

 “From, then, the days of John the Submerger until now, the queen of the heavenly-ones is violently-forced and violent men seize her.”
 Matt.
 11:12 RBT

-“Another parable he set before them saying, ‘The queen of the heavenly-ones has become like a man who sowed a good seed in the field of him.”
+“Another parable he set before them saying, ‘The queen of the heavenly-ones has become like a man who sowed a good seed in the field of himself.”
 Matt.
 13:24 RBT

-“Not the whole, the one who says to me, ‘Lord, Lord’ will come-in into the queen of the heavenly-ones, except the one who makes the desire of the father of me who is in the heavenly-ones.”
+“Not the whole, the one who says to me, ‘Lord, Lord’ will come-in into the queen of the heavenly-ones, except the one who makes the desire of the father of myself who is among the heavenly-ones.”
 Matt.
 7:21 literal

-Wise-ones she has built her house, she has hewn out her standing-ones, seven.
-She has slaughtered her slaughtered-one, she has arrayed her table, she has sent her scattered-ones, she is calling-out upon the bodies of the high-places of the town.
+“Wise-ones, she has built her house, she has hewn out her standing-ones, seven.
+She has slaughtered her slaughtered-one, she has arrayed her table, she has sent her scattered-ones, she is reading upon the bodies of the high-places of the town.
 Who is an open-one?
 He is turning aside here.
 ‘A wanting heart,’ she is saying to-himself.”
 Prov.
 9:2-4 RBT

 The genitive 3rd person singular feminine relative pronoun herself has always been translated as “itself” in Matt.
 11:12, 12:25 and similar passages.